shader-slang/slang/external/vulkan/BUILD.md

 #### Use `CMake` to Create the Visual Studio Project Files

-Change your current directory to the top of the cloned repository directory, create a build directory and generate the Visual Studio project files:
+From within a "Developer Command Prompt for VS 201x" console, change your current directory to the top of the cloned repository directory, create a build directory and generate the Visual Studio project files:

     cd Vulkan-Headers
     mkdir build